-FTV-38A - Beginning Film, Television and 3 units Video Production Project CSU
+FTV-38A - Beginning Film, Television and Video Production Project CSU

-Supervised production of an approved project in television production, film production, audio or graphics in media.
+Prerequisite: None.
+Advisory: FTV-42 or FTV-43 or FTV-44A or FTV-45A or FTV-45A or FTV-48 or FTV-64A or FTV-66 or FTV-71A Supervised production of an approved project in television production, film production, audio or graphics in media.
 All aspects of pre-production planning, production, and post production will be required to arrive at a finished product that adheres to project intent and schedule.
 Specific agreement identifying intent, ideas, goals, responsibilities and outcomes will be arranged between instructor and student.
 18 hours lecture and 108 hours laboratory.
 (TBA option) (Letter Grade or Pass/No Pass option.)